-It can be difficult to manage a classroom of children, even if they are only three years old !
-Here is a question from a teacher on managing her classroom of mixed ages – not an easy task…
+Kindergarten classroom management can be tricky, even if they are only three years old!
+To begin, here is a teacher’s question on managing her mixed-age classroom, which is not an easy task.

-'In one class I have 8 children.
-6 of age 5 and 2 of age 3.
-The 3 year olds are distracting the rest of the class, meaning they scream, throw the toys around the class, turn over the small chairs, etc. I was running after them trying to involve them in the game activities.
+‘In one class, I have eight children—six of age five and two of age three.
+Unfortunately, the 3-year-olds distract the rest of the class, meaning they scream, throw the toys around, turn over our small chairs, etc. So I run after them trying to involve them in the game activities.

 Yesterday I was exhausted at the end of the lesson.
-I gave the 5 years old animals coloring page and told them to cut and glue it at the board.
-Then I took the two 3 year old children and I played, or rather tried to play on the floor with the animals.
-They started screaming, running and bothering the others.
+First, I gave the 5-year-olds an animals colouring page and told them to cut and glue it on the board.
+Then I took the two 3-year-old children and played, or rather, tried to play on the floor with the animals.
+But, unfortunately, they started screaming, running, and bothering the others.

-1. To manage this classroom well you cannot abandon the majority of the class to colouring.
-You’ll have to ignore those three year olds so that you can get on with giving a proper English lesson to the others.
-If you don’t eventually the parents will notice that no-one is learning anything !
+1. Indeed, firstly, to manage this classroom well, you cannot abandon the majority of the class to colouring.
+So, you’ll have to ignore those naughty three-year-olds so that you can get on with giving a proper English lesson to the others.
+If you don’t, eventually the parents will notice that no one is learning anything!

-2. As you have the majority of the class aged five and only two 3 year olds I would do the opposite of what you are doing currently.
-That is to say instead of abandoning the five year olds to colouring, where they won’t be learning English and devoting yourself to the two brats.
-I would ignore the brats and focus on teaching the five year olds.
+2. As you have the majority of the class aged five and only two 3-year-olds, I would do the opposite of what you are doing currently.
+That is to say; instead of abandoning the five-year-olds to colouring, where they won’t learn English and devoting yourself to the two brats, I would ignore the brats and focus on teaching the five-year-olds.

-3. The three year olds cannot learn at the same pace as the five year olds (unique exceptions aside).
-If you go at the pace of the three year olds the five year olds will be bored out of their minds.
-Focus on the older ones and let the three year olds absorb what they can as sponges.
-Ideally you might even drop them from the class since they are a total nuisance.
+3. Generally, three-year-olds cannot learn at the same pace as the five-year-olds (unique exceptions aside).
+Therefore, if you go at the three-year-olds pace, the five-year-olds will be bored out of their minds.
+So instead, please focus on the older ones and let the three-year-olds absorb what they can as sponges.
+Ideally, you might even drop them from the class since they are a total nuisance.

 a.
-Five year olds are not learning and will be dissatisfied
+First, five-year-olds are not learning and will be dissatisfied.

 b.
-Three year olds are being rewarded with your full attention for behaving badly
+Next, three-year-olds are being rewarded with your full attention for misbehaving.

 d.
-Parents will be dissatisfied with the results
+Finally, parents will not be happy with the results.

-Things need changing radically and I would do it by:
+Therefore, things need to change radically, and I would do it like this:

 a.
-Drop the three year olds from the class if you can, they are a nuisance in this context.
+If possible, drop the three-year-olds from the class if you can; since they are a nuisance in this context.

 b.
 Tell them off if they scream and throw things.
-Where possible ignore them completely.
-Tell them off firmly if they come near you and the five year old children.
-Concentrate fully on teaching the older children.
-Let the three year old children play QUIETLY in the room while you are teaching.
-From time to time encourage them to join in but give them easy tasks, things they know, things you know they can do.
-They will absorb the English slowly and it’s still good for them to be in the room hearing English spoken around them.
+Where possible, ignore them completely.
+Tell them off firmly if they come near you and the five-year-old children.
+Concentrate fully on teaching older children.
+Let the younger ones play QUIETLY in the room while you are teaching.
+From time to time, please encourage them to join in but give them easy tasks, things they know, things you know they can do.
+They will absorb the English slowly, and it’s still good for them to be in the room hearing English around them.

 c.
 Use music with choreography and actions to engage the older children.
-The younger ones will be attracted to what you are doing and may wish to participate.
+Your activity may attract the younger ones to participate.

 d.
 Use mime and movement.

-Classroom management is as vital as the subject being taught.
-With an badly managed classroom no one can learn anything and the teachers gets exhausted.
+Kindergarten classroom management is as vital as the subject itself.
+No one can learn anything in a poorly managed classroom, and the teachers get exhausted.

 For other useful classroom management tips see: